lekoala/silverstripe-debugbar/README.md

 }
 ```

-When using simple theme, you probably want to disable the jquery from the cdn.
+When using the simple theme, you probably want to disable the jquery from the cdn.

 ```php
 protected function init()